 Step 1: Know Your Worth

-First thing first, you need to determine what you as a social media specialist bring to the table.
-Your level of experience and qualification directly impacts the pricing you can charge.
+First, you need to determine what you bring to the table as a social media specialist.
+Your level of experience and qualification directly impact the pricing you can charge.

 Obviously, a seasoned marketer would charge and quickly get more money than a freelancer for undertaking the same number of services.